Grade Playing Cards

 - With Faults: A deck in one of the good to as issued categories, but with serious faults such as a missing or damaged card or a damaged, incomplete or missing box.

 Love Playing Cards?
 Join the Club!

-Whether you're an experienced collector or a newcomer to the world of playing card collecting, you're encouraged to join the 52 plus Joker American Playing Card Collectors Organization.
+Whether you're an experienced collector or a newcomer to the world of playing card collecting, you're encouraged to join 52 Plus Joker - The American Playing Card Collectors Organization.

-Membership benefits include: receive quarterly newsletters about collecting playing cards, meet other playing card collectors who share similar passions, attend national conventions, participate in the two main auctions and most importantly gain access to historical research, receive advice & direction from the other members.
-These alone, are worth joining for.
+Membership benefits include: receive quarterly newsletters about collecting playing cards, meeting other playing card collectors who share similar passions, attending national conventions, participating in the two main auctions, and most importantly gain access to historical research, receiving advice & direction from the other members.
+These alone are worth the price of admission.